 The 6.5-inch coil can brace the weather and rise above the abuse and neglect that comes along with being owned and played with by a child.

-The control panel has an intensity-meter and a visual target system and low battery indicator.
+The control panel has an intensity meter a visual target system and a low battery indicator.
 It requires two 9V alkaline batteries which must be purchased separately.

-At $73, the 3lbs device comes packaged with a user friendly manual and a coin guide along with a 12-coin wallet and a coin folder.
+At $73, the 3-lb device comes packaged with a user-friendly manual and a coin guide along with a 12-coin wallet and a coin folder.
 The shaft can be extended to 2.25 feet in length to accommodate children of all heights.
-It is also pretty light to accommodate use for prolonged hours and also for the child to be able to work around with it.
+It is also pretty light to accommodate use for prolonged hours and also for the child to be able to work around it.
 It also has discrimination control to eliminate unwanted items like cans and bottles.